emilyxietty/ghiblify/README.md

 #   ![heen-small](https://user-images.githubusercontent.com/40601891/165597566-3c6fa7fa-0553-4ec2-80cc-bee568ce7a6b.gif) ghiblify2 new tab chrome extension

 Replace new tab page with a personal, studio ghibli-inspired tab, tailored to your liking.
 Every refresh is another chance for another picture.
-This page is flexible to many preferences, allowing you to get the most out of every new tab.<br><br>
+This page is flexible to many preferences, allowing you to get the most out of every new tab.<br>

 I was always inspired to make this because I was always a bit sad that many commonly used new tab chrome extensions had paywalls that stopped me from further customizing my themes.
-This hit the nail on the head.
+Studio Ghibli is nostalgic and soothing, known for Hayao Miyazaki's captivating visual style.
+They recently (in 2020/2021) released 1,000 pictures for personal use, making this extension possible. <br>

-UPDATE 1.0.1: right hand side is now transparent, customize your widgets, smaller weather screen, lofi girl study music, fixed toggle switches.
+**UPDATE 1.0.1: ** right hand side is now transparent, customize your widgets, smaller weather screen, lofi girl study music, fixed toggle switches, testing mindfulness beta.

-Studio Ghibli is nostalgic and soothing, known for Hayao Miyazaki's captivating visual style. <br><br>
 ✨ Features ✨ <br>
 🌄 Curated collection of studio ghibli photos <br>
 🌄 Easy access customization bar on left when you move your mouse left<br>